ddvorkin14/styled-components-to-scss-converter/README.md

 3. In the web interface:
    - Enter the path to your components directory in the input field
+   - (Optional) Check "Write to Source" if you want to write the converted files directly to your source directory
    - Click "Scan" to start the conversion process
    - View the converted SCSS and component files side by side

+Note: The "Write to Source" feature allows you to:
+- Preview conversions without modifying your source code (default)
+- Write converted files directly to your source directory when checked
+- Safely experiment with conversions before committing to changes

 ## Project Structure